Dorian349/Level-Discord-Bot/README.md

 ### Installation

 ```
 $ Clone the repository and edit the config.json file.
+Install all the required npm packages using `npm i`.
 Then run the index.js file.
 ```

 ## Usage